 The historical graph below from McClellan Financial Publications, www.mcoscillator.com clearly shows how gold performs well when real interest rates are negative.

-You’ll notice how gold continued to rise throughout the 1970’s until real interest rates finally turned positive again.
+You’ll notice how gold continued to rise throughout the 1970’s until real interest rates finally turned strongly positive again.

 In mid 2019 the Federal Reserve halted their interest rate rises much earlier than originally planned.
 Having only managed to raise rates back to 2.5%.
+Now the USA and just about every other central bank on the planet have begun to cut interest rates again.

 For more on this topic see: Real Interest Rates vs Gold Prices – What Can They Tell Us About When to Buy Gold in New Zealand?